Cornwall’s historic monuments protected thanks to funding partnership

 The site is currently on Historic England’s Heritage at Risk Register due to the risk of flooding and erosion.

-Emma Browning, Cornwall AONB Partnership Manager, said: “The Monumental Improvement Project brings together landowners, organisations, volunteers and experts to not only protect 4,000 years of Cornish heritage but connect more people with the protected landscape, improving health and wellbeing."
+Emma Browning, Cornwall National Landscape Partnership Manager, said: “The Monumental Improvement Project brings together landowners, organisations, volunteers and experts to not only protect 4,000 years of Cornish heritage but connect more people with the protected landscape, improving health and wellbeing."

 Creating a legacy for Cornish communities